 Family Fun Attractions

 Cleveland-Lloyd Dinosaur Quarry has a newly renovated and expanded visitor center containing a 30-foot Allosaur skeletal mount and almost two dozen other new exhibits.
 Located 32 miles south of Price on Hwys 10, 155, and then signed county roads, (435) 636-3600.

 Desert Wave Pool has three action waves and calm water for year-round swims, 240 East 500 North, (435) 637-7946.

-The Prehistoric Museum, USU Eastern: Located in downtown Price, Utah this museum offers the visitor extensive exhibits in paleontology, archaeology, and geology including a reconstruction of a huge Columbian mammoth and activity areas for the kids.
+The USU Eastern Prehistoric Museum, located in downtown Price, offers extensive exhibits in paleontology, archaeology and geology including a reconstruction of a huge Columbian mammoth and activity areas for the kids.
 155 E. Main St., (435) 613-5060.

 The North Springs Shooting Complex is nestled in the hills by Wattis, an old mining community 15 miles south of Price.
 The facility has many venues and will accommodate shooters of all ages and abilities, including the Law Enforcement Training Range and Public Range, (435) 636-3705.

-The Museum of the San Rafael shows the geologic attributes, plant, and animal life of the area, along with native artifacts and history.
-The Pioneer Museum provides a glimpse of the hardy, dedicated farmers and ranchers who sought their living from an unforgiving land.
+The Museum of the San Rafael in Castle Dale shows the geologic attributes, plant and animal life of the area, along with native artifacts and history.
+The Bryner Pioneer Museum in Price provides a glimpse of the hardy, dedicated farmers and ranchers who sought their living from an unforgiving land.